 TAJ MAHOTSAV, UTTAR PRADESH

-The misty clouds of winters circumscribing the enchanting ivory marbled Taj Mahal, sounds like a dream come true, doesn’t it?
-Yes, it certainly is, and so your chance to celebrate Taj for 10 whole days.
+The misty clouds of winter circumscribing the enchanting ivory-marbled Taj Mahal, sounds like a dream come true, doesn’t it?
+Yes, it certainly is, and so is your chance to celebrate the Taj for 10 whole days.

 Agreed?
 If yes, then come, and welcome spring in the most imperial way possible at Taj Mahotsav.

 Recollect the memories of the Mughal era, while watching the grand convoys marching through the streets in company with decorated elephants, camels, and drum beaters.